-Organisations are looking to save costs and time by adopting quality management software.
-They simplify tasks.
+Organisations are looking to save costs and time by adopting quality management systems.
+QMS significantly reduce time consumed and overall, simplify tasks.
 As a result, they save resources that can be used in other areas.

 When looking for a viable Quality Management System, you should focus on something that addresses your organisation’s business needs.

 The system should be flexible, so that users can create digital processes via forms, workflows, fields, business rules and reports.
 The users should easily mould and shape it to fit business processes.
-By doing so, the organisation can use it to the best of their ability.
+By doing so, the organisation can use the QMS to the best of their ability.

 Here are several benefits your organisation will bring in from a digital QMS: